Dr. Mei Han, Director of the CCMC

 Ding Jianghong is pursuing a Master's degree in Teaching Chinese as a Second Language at the Beijing Normal University.
 She graduated in Teaching Chinese as a Second Language from the China Women's University in 2013.
 Jianghong teaches weekly lessons at the MTSU Daycare Club and at the Homard Pittard Campus School.
 After graduation, she plans to teach Chinese to Elementary school students.
 Expected Graduation date: May 2019.

-Student workers:Alex Carter is a graduate assistant pursuing an M.F.A in Recording Arts and Technologies at MTSU.
+Student workersAlex Carter (pictured on right) is a graduate assistant pursuing an M.F.A in Recording Arts and Technologies at MTSU.
 He graduated from Vanderbilt University with a major in "Communication Through the Arts" in 2013.
 Carter is a classically trained pianist and percussionist, and formerly was the Director of Music at the Fisk University Memorial Chapel.
-In addition, he performed with the Vanderbilt Vortex Percussion ensemble between 2009-2013.
-He composes for piano in his free time.
+He performed with the Vanderbilt Vortex Percussion ensemble between 2009-2013.
+He composes for piano, and engineers and produces rock music in his free time.
 At the Center, Carter records audio/video shoots of CCMC concerts and performances.
 Expected graduation date: May 2019.

 Shan Zheng is a graduate teaching assistant pursuing her M.M in Music Education at MTSU.
 She graduated from MTSU B.M.A in gen. vocal through the Music Industry program in Spring of 2017.
 She is originally from Hangzhou, China and began playing zheng at age 5.
 Shan has performed at the West Lake Expo in Hangzhou.
 At the CCMC, Shan teaches zheng to students in the Chinese Music Ensemble.
 Expected graduation date: May 2019.